awesomeWM/awesome/README.md

 Running awesome
 ---------------

 You can directly select awesome from your display manager.
-If not, you can add the following line to your .xinitrc to start awesome using startx or to .xsession to start awesome using your display manager:
+If not, you can add the following line to your .xinitrc to start awesome using startx or to `.xsession` to start awesome using your display manager:

     exec awesome

-In order to connect awesome to a specific display, make sure that the DISPLAY environment variable is set correctly, e.g.:
+In order to connect awesome to a specific display, make sure that the `DISPLAY` environment variable is set correctly, e.g.:

     DISPLAY=foo.bar:1 exec awesome

-(This will start awesome on display :1 of the host foo.bar.)
+(This will start awesome on display `:1` of the host foo.bar.)

 Configuration
 -------------

 The configuration of awesome is done by creating a `$XDG_CONFIG_HOME/awesome/rc.lua` file.

-An example configuration named "awesomerc.lua.in" is provided in the source.
+An example configuration named `awesomerc.lua.in` is provided in the source.

 Troubleshooting
 ---------------

 In most systems any message printed by awesome (including warnings and errors) are written to `$HOME/.xsession-errors`.